jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 Let's review the rules once again for working with JSX.

-- It can render only one top level element but that element can contain numerous children.
+* Can return only one top level element but that element can contain numerous child elements.
-- As per CSS, the word `class` is replaced with `className`
+* Any JS within JSX must be enclosed in curly braces `{variable_name}`
-- Any JavaScript code must be surrounded in opening/closing curly braces
+* The keyword `class` is reserved so CSS classes must be renamed `className`
-- Any Component created via a loop must include a `key` prop
+* Any Component created via a loop must include a `key` prop

 ##### Single Top Level Parent